 Ask specific questions: “Is the new template system saving you time?” or “What’s one thing you find confusing?”
 This kind of employee feedback not only tells you if the software is a good fit but also highlights areas where a little more training could make a big difference.
 A tool is only successful if your team actually embraces it.

-Look at Customer Satisfaction
+Has Customer Satisfaction Improved?

 Your internal workflows have a direct impact on your customers.
 When your team is more efficient, clients get faster responses, more accurate information, and a better overall experience.
 This is a huge, often overlooked, benefit of workflow management.